ddadaal/vpn-as-proxy/README.md

 2. Run `docker run -it --cap-add=NET_ADMIN vpnproxy` to start a container
 3. Try connecting to your VPN with `openconnect` **in one line**
 4. Append the command after `CMD=` in your `.env` file
-5. Submit a pull request to add your organization's config in the repo!
+5. (Optional) Submit a pull request to add your organization's config in the repo!

 Note:

 - The command itself should be able to your VPN without any intervention (like inputting credentials), so all your configs, including credentials, should be included in the command
+- The CMD will be wrapped inside a pair of single quotes to run, so use double quotes to wrap your strings in your command, and escape your command if necessary
 - If `openconnect` does not exit, the connection is already successful.
 Some errors can be ignored in this case.
-- The CMD will be wrapped inside a pair of single quotes to run, so escape your command if necessary

 ## Run